 But the key to success is to stick with it…

 Build your checklist into your intake form so your team follows it automatically.
 Actively discuss whether an RFP is a good opportunity from start to submission.
 And revisit your criteria with relevant stakeholders until it’s foolproof.

 Pull in the Right Subject Matter Experts (SMEs)

 The average proposal team pulls in 10 SMEs for a single RFP response.
-While the more brains, the better, collaborating effectively with them is a universal challenge.
+While more brains are generally better, they do pose a challenge to effective collaboration.

 To make this process more manageable (and avoid unread emails), double-check whether an SME can reliably contribute before bringing them on the project.
 Ask them: Do they have the capacity to help out?
 Would they recommend another SME on their team?